How Will Interest Rates Affect the Housing Market?

 With house prices and interest rates both holding steady at a relatively high-water mark, homeowners are in a bit of a tricky spot.
 Sure, they can sell for a profit, but they’ll only find themselves on the other side of the table saddled with potentially sky-high interest rates.
 On the other hand, they can ride out the “storm,” trading what could be a record-high sale price for the comfort of a lower interest rate.
 We’d call it a catch-22 if there wasn’t a better way.

-Through Truehold’s sale-leaseback agreement, homeowners can sell their properties at market value, then continue to live in the house they’ve made a home.
-You pay rent, we cover major home repairs and property insurance and nothing changes –– except you’ve unlocked decades worth of hard-earned equity.
+Through Truehold’s sell and stay transaction, homeowners can sell their properties then continue to live in the house they’ve made a home as a renter.
+You pay rent, and we cover essential repairs, property tax, and property insurance.

 Sources: